 All schools, from time to time, will have problems with unacceptable behaviour.
 It is school policy to manage such behaviour in a positive and supportive way.
 We will work with parents and carers and when appropriate, other agencies; we recognise that other agencies can help us to assess the needs of children who display ongoing challenging behaviour.
+Support may be given by the Director of Primary Education.

 Reasonable adjustments may be made for children with SEN or disabilities when applying the behaviour policy.